Liaoliaoliaole/SDAQ-worker/README.md

            -s : Silent print, or with mode 'getinfo' print info at stdout in XML format -v : Address Verification.
 Used with mode 'setaddress'.
            -l : Print a list of the available CAN-IF.
-           -f : Write SDAQ info.
-Used with mode 'getinfo' -t <Timeout>: Discover Timeout (sec).
-(0 < Timeout < 20) default: 2 Sec -S <Mode>   : Timestamp mode.
+           -f : Write/Read SDAQ info.
+Used with modes 'getinfo' 'setinfo'.
+  -t <Timeout>: Discover Timeout (sec).
+(0 < Timeout < 20) default: 2 Sec
+  -S <Mode>   : Timestamp mode.
 (A)bsolute/(R)elative/(D)ate.
   -T <format> : Timestamp format, works with -S Date.